alysivji/talks/_proposals/2020/submitted/202007--europython--pluggable-architecture.md

 > We need a short description e.g. for YouTube and other distribution channels with limited space for abstracts.
 You could just use a shorter version of the long abstract.

-Applications and libraries with a pluggable architecture allow developers to add functionality without touching the existing code.
-Designing a plugin is difficult.
-Designing a plugin is often difficult -- documentation is sparse, outdated, or non-existent.
-You end up having to read "other peoples' code" to figure out what to do.
+Applications and libraries with a pluggable architecture allow developers to add custom functionality.
+Designing a plugin is often difficult - documentation is sparse, outdated, or non-existent.
+You end up diving into a unfamiliar codebase to figure out what to do.
 This talk examines Pluggable Architecture by designing a custom plugin system.
-Extend functionality without touching existing code!
+Extend the functionality of your favourite library without touching existing code!

 ## Prerequisites for attending the session